containers/shortnames/README.md

 the image.
 For example if the Fedora image is available at docker.io as well as registry.fedoraproject.org, we will grab it from fedoraproject.

-I am sure over time their might be futher rules designed if this turns out to be a problem.
+I am sure over time their might be further rules designed if this turns out to be a problem.

-Of course distributions are always free to make shanges to this list if/when they ship it.
+Of course distributions are always free to make changes to this list if/when they ship it.

 ## Contributing